 And I’m not going to lie.
 I always feel a little sorry for these men.
 Of all the cars to pour money into fixing up, of all the “first car I ever owned” nostalgia to be misplaced, they’re clinging to this?

-This was one of the ugliest big “little” cars from an age that some Internet wags (and Facebook groups) dub, “Malaise Motors.”
+This was one of the ugliest big “little” cars from an age that some Internet wags (and Facebook groups) dub “Malaise Motors.”
+With good reason.

-In college marketing classes, Hell, even in Spanish classes, the story of how Chevrolet pitched this model (which dates from earlier in the ’60s) to the Americas and the world, how they didn’t realize “No va” is Spanish for “Won’t go.”
+In college marketing classes, Hell, even in Spanish classes, the story of how Chevrolet pitched this model (which dates from earlier in the ’60s) to the Americas and the world, how they didn’t realize “No va” is Spanish for “Won’t go” is legend.

 Go figure.
-Am I being too harsh?
+Am I being too harsh about its looks?
 Look at the pictures above and tell me I’m wrong.